 2.3 OG: Image

 Also, the recommended image size is 1200px X 630px.
-If the image’s dimension is too small or too large compared to recommended image size, then individual social networks may not read your image correctly.
+If the image’s dimension is too small or too large compared to the recommended size, then individual social networks may not read your image correctly.
 In these cases, social networks will pick other images of your page that satisfy these dimensions (if any) instead of your desired social preview image.

 2.4 OG: URL

-The og:url tag is used to specify the canonical URL of your page.
+tag is used to specify the canonical URL of your page.
 This is the URL that you want people to see when they share your page on social platforms.
 It is important to use a canonical URL so that people are directed to the right page, even if there are multiple versions of your page floating around on the internet.

 Rank Math automatically inserts the canonical URL for you, so you don’t need to worry much about it.